pierre-rouleau/about-erlang/doc/learning-erlang.rst

                                - How to document Erlang code with EDoc annotations.

 **Quick-Sheets**
+                             - `A Concise Guide to Erlang`_

+                               - An excellent and very concise guide to Erlang, written by David Matuszek, from University of Pennsylvania in 2010.
+                                 Missing information about more recent Erlang features like maps.

                              - `Learn X in Y minutes, where X=erlang`_

                                - A quick overview of Erlang.